singnet/semantic-vision/experiments/opencog/pattern_matcher_vqa/README.md

                         words dictionary
   --hypernet-embeddings HYPERNETWORDEMBEDDINGSFILENAME, -e HYPERNETWORDEMBEDDINGSFILENAME
                         word embeddings
+  --features-extractor-kind {PRECALCULATED,IMAGE}
+                        features extractor type: (1) PRECALCULATED loads
+                        precalculated features; (2) IMAGE extract features
-  --precalculated-features PRECALCULATEDFEATURESPATH, -f PRECALCULATEDFEATURESPATH
+                        from images on the fly --precalculated-features PRECALCULATEDFEATURESPATH, -f PRECALCULATEDFEATURESPATH
                         precalculated features path (it can be either zip archive or folder name) --precalculated-features-prefix PRECALCULATEDFEATURESPREFIX
                         precalculated features prefix to be merged with path to open feature
+  --images IMAGESPATH, -i IMAGESPATH
+                        path to images, required only when featur --images-prefix IMAGESPREFIX
-  --atomspace ATOMSPACEFILENAME, -a ATOMSPACEFILENAME
+                        image file prefix to be merged with path to open image --atomspace ATOMSPACEFILENAME, -a ATOMSPACEFILENAME
                         Scheme program to fill atomspace with facts --opencog-log-level {FINE,DEBUG,INFO,ERROR,NONE}